12th October, 2021

 The HSE has advised that where good health and safety practice is being followed the differences between a project where the CDM Regulations apply and one where they do not are likely to be minimal.

-For example, when you are gathering pre-construction information from the client, information on any underground services is certainly going to help make sure you don't get any unexpected surprises during the work.
+For example, when you are gathering pre-construction information from the client, information on underground services is going to help make sure you don't get any unexpected surprises during the work.
 This information should be included.
 And you probably would check this sort of information anyway, it's just that under CDM, it becomes a more specific requirement.